All Badger Sunscreen Creams and our Sunscreen Sticks are biodegradable.

 Our Biodegradable Sunscreen Claims & Testing

-All Badger Sunscreen Creams and SPF 30 Sunscreen Lotions were tested by an independent laboratory and found to be biodegradable.
+All Badger sunscreen creams and sticks were tested by an independent laboratory and found to be biodegradable.
 This lab followed the OECD 301B test which involved mixing our sunscreens with water and bacteria in a flask and measuring the CO2 output as an indicator of biodegradability.
 Click here to see our complete sunscreen biodegradability testing results.

 Enter your email address here to receive our newsletter